puppetlabs/puppetdb/spec/resource.md

             ["=", "tag", "magical"],
             ["=", ["parameter", "ensure"], "enabled"]

 The available operators are [defined in operators.md](operators.md).
-Note that resource queries *do not support* inequality or subqueries.
+Note that resource queries *do not support* inequality or subqueries, and regexp matching *is not supported* against node status or parameter values.

 # Response format